hyperledger-archives/sawtooth-core/docs/source/txn_family_tutorial.rst

 In sawtooth_xo/txn_family.py, we now have a register function which logs an error - it doesn't register anything quite yet.

-Inside the vagrant environment (login with "vagrant ssh"), start a txnvalidator as follows, and after a few seconds, kill it by pressing CTRL-C:
+Inside the vagrant environment, in the same terminal window you used to run the special script *env.sh* above, start a txnvalidator as follows, and after a few seconds, kill it by pressing CTRL-C:

 .. code-block:: console

-    $ cd /project/sawtooth-validator
+    $ cd /project/sawtooth-core
-    $ ./bin/txnvalidator -v --config /project/sawtooth-arcade/txnvalidator.js
+    $ ./bin/txnvalidator -v --config /project/sawtooth-core/docs/source/txn_family_tutorial/txnvalidator.js
     ...
     [02:51:45 INFO    validator_cli] adding transaction family: sawtooth_xo
     [02:51:45 ERROR   txn_family] sawtooth_xo register_transaction_types not implemented